toptal/granite/docs/tutorial.md

 few different logics that are already in the business action.

 Projectors can help with that.
-Avoiding the need for creating repetitive controller methods and reverify preconditions and policies to decide what actions can be executed.
+Avoiding the need for creating repetitive controller methods and re-verify preconditions and policies to decide what actions can be executed.

 ### Setup view context for Granite projector

 You'll need to set up the master controller class.
-Let's create a file to configure what will be the base controller for granite:
+Let's create a file to configure what will be the base controller for Granite:

 File: `config/initializers/granite.rb`
 ```ruby